 Prevention

 <AdSlot>component across templates.
-No copy-paste of<ins>markup. - Pin the AdSense script in one root layout shared by every page.
+No copy-pasted<ins>markup. - Pin the AdSense loader in a single root layout that every page inherits.

-- After framework upgrades or routing changes, re-verify ads serve on at least 3 article URLs.
+- After framework upgrades or routing changes, re-verify ads on at least 3 article URLs, including one via soft navigation.

 FAQ

-- Will more ads improve fill?
-Up to a point — too many slots dilutes each.
-2-3 slots per article is the sweet spot for most niches.
+- Will adding more ad slots improve fill?
+Only up to a point.
+Too many slots dilutes each one; 2–3 manual slots per article (optionally plus Auto ads) is the sweet spot for most niches.